528-dev/Cornell-CS3110-OCaml/OCaml.md

   - "append"
   - Combine two lists
   - `'a list -> 'a list -> 'a list`
-  - Linear time in first list : for lst1 @ lst2, it’s O(length lst1)
+  - Linear time in first list : for lst1 @ lst2, it's O(length lst1)

 ## 3.11 Pattern Matching Syntax and Semantics